Brindle Hill's Guide To Feeding Your Boston Terrier

 Commercial Dry Dog Foods

-Taste Of The Wild Grain-free dry foods include roasted and/or smoked Bison, lamb, chicken, duck, quail and venison as protein sources, depending upon the formula.
+Taste Of The Wild NOTE: MAY 2012 Recall! - Grain-free dry foods include roasted and/or smoked Bison, lamb, chicken, duck, quail and venison as protein sources, depending upon the formula.
 They have two 32/18 formulas and their fish formula is 25/15.
+Now made by Diamond Pet Food who has been involved with recalls.
+Stools are terrible and smell REALLY BAD.
+After they got sold, they cheapened the ingredients.
+I tested it after they sold (what is currently available).

 Petcurean They have a food called "NOW!
 Grain Free" and one called "GO!
 Natural Grain Free" (chicken/turkey/duck).
 They claim "no rendered meats".
 However, their foods have been recalled in the past: